 - Provide ongoing analyses in areas such as transportation costs, parts procurement, back orders, or delivery processes.

-Logistics Analysts with little to no experience tend to make between $45830 and $57890 while the more experienced ones make over $94200 per year.
+Logistics Analysts with little to no experience tend to make between $44440 and $57450 while the more experienced ones can earn over $95980 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Logistics Analyst is to move to a higher paying state like DC.
-Right now, the highest paying states for Logistics Analysts are DC, MD, VA, AK and CA.
+One of the easiest ways to increase your salary as a Logistics Analyst is to move to a higher paying state like RI.
+Right now, the highest paying states for Logistics Analysts are RI, DC, MD, WA and AL.

-3 other factors that can increase your salary as A Logistics Analyst is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Logistics Analyst is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Logistics Analysts what degree they had when they got the job and most of them said they had a Bachelors degree followed by Master’s degree.
+We asked other Logistics Analysts what degree they had when they got the job and most of them said they had a Bachelor’s Degree followed by a Master’s Degree.

 Pros and Cons